-Figures 2 to 4 illustrate these empirical findings in a descriptive manner for the United States, Germany and China.
+Figures 1 to 3 illustrate these empirical findings in a descriptive manner for the United States, Germany and China.
 In the United States, top income shares increased dramatically since the early 1980s (Figure 1), and at the same time the private household financial balance decreased (and with it the current account balance), while household leverage rose strongly from around 50 per cent of GDP in 1980 to more than 100 per cent in 2007.
-The share of private consumption in GDP increased by almost ten percentage points from 1980-2007, and residential investment added a further two percentage points of GDP to private household expenditures.
+The share of private consumption in GDP increased by almost ten percentage points from 1980 to 2007, and residential investment added a further two percentage points of GDP to private household expenditures.
 While the adjusted wage share decreased somewhat, the share of disposable household income in national income remained roughly constant.
 The financial balance of the corporate sector increased slightly.

-In Germany, by contrast, top household income shares remained almost constant until the Great Recession (Figure 1), even though the rise in the Gini coefficient of household income since the mid-1980s was similar to the rise in the United States.
+In Germany, by contrast, top household income shares remained almost constant until the Great Recession (Figure 2), even though the rise in the Gini coefficient of household income since the mid-1980s was similar to the rise in the United States.
 However, the functional income distribution in Germany showed a marked shift to the expense of wages and household disposable income throughout the 1980s and the 2000s, i.e., before and after the rather exceptional period after reunification in 1990.
 Note that the decline in the adjusted wage share was significantly more pronounced than the decline in household disposable income.
 This may reflect government transfers, but also the importance of unincorporated businesses in Germany.
-During both the 1980s and 2000s, the increase in the current account was driven by the rise in the corporate financial balance.
-Note that the weak domestic demand was not due to low private business investment in either period, contrary to an argument routinely made by the Organisation of Economic Cooperation and Development (OECD, 2010; OECD, 2012).
-Rather, the rising net exports were the result of weak private consumption and residential investment expenditure and low public investment, especially in the 2000s.
-The increase in the current account balance was primarily driven by the rise in corporate net lending and the reduction in the government deficit, but also by the increase in the private household financial balance, at least in the 2000s.
-Household leverage decreased during the 2000s, following the rise during the 1990s after reunification.

-Figure 2: United States; Upper left: GDP expenditure approach; Upper right: Sectoral financial balances; Lower left: GDP income approach; Lower right: Top income shares and household debt.
+Figure 1: United States; Upper left: GDP expenditure approach; Upper right: Sectoral financial balances; Lower left: GDP income approach; Lower right: Top income shares and household debt.
 Sources: AMECO, National Income and Product Accounts, Flow of Funds, World Top Incomes Database